 We first visited the French capital several years back when I organised a romantic weekend in Paris to celebrate a surprise birthday for my husband.
 Needless to say that we simply loved Paris and we returned on so many occasions since.
 We liked it because it seemed to be the perfect blend of vibrant, grand, modern and luring.
 We stayed in various districts or arrondissements and we learnt a thing or two about the most interesting places to stay in Paris for tourists and visitors.

-Where to stay in Paris (for first time visitors) - Contents
+Where to stay in Paris [2020 Guide For First Time Visitors] - Contents

 Where to stay in Paris